Frequently Asked Questions

 Can I just stop by and visit?

-No. Maris Equestrian is a private family farm and we do not have an open door business.
+No. Maris Equestrian is a private family farm and we do not have an open-door business.
 Visitors are by appointment only.
 Unexpected visitors will be turned away as It is not fair to our clients to interrupt their lesson or take time away from their instruction to talk with you.
 It is also a safety concern for persons who are unattended on the property as we are a working farm with other livestock.

 Is this is the right place for me to take lessons?

-You won’t know until schedule an appointment to come out and meet the instructor and horses.
-We welcome prospective visitors to come meet us, see what the place is like and watch how other people and the animals are treated but you must have an appointment.
+You won’t know until you schedule an appointment to come out and meet the instructor and horses.
+We welcome prospective visitors to come to meet us, see what the place is like and watch how other people and the animals are treated but you must have an appointment.
 If you can watch a lesson at various barns to see how the students and instructor interact with each other and how the horses behave when they’re being ridden.
 Are the students engaged and actively learning?
 Are they asked to reflect critically and does their instruction vary based on skill, comprehension and other personalized needs?
 Does the horse fit the rider’s abilities?
 Are students constantly falling off horses or getting hurt?
 Is the instructor asking them to do something beyond their skill level?
 Advancing students too quickly is a huge contributing factor to riders getting injured.
 Make your own decision and don’t be afraid to try out other places.

 How long until I can start jumping?

 If you want to jump we start out with lots of ground poles and jumping position and lower leg exercises before moving on to cavalettis and small cross rails.
 Jumping depends on each person’s physical capabilities and learning styles and natural abilities.
-Typically it takes 6 months to a year for the average rider who takes lessons once a week to start jumping.
+Typically it takes 6 months to a year for the average rider who takes lessons once a week to start the basics of jumping.
 Developing the muscle strength to properly hold yourself in the saddle without being thrown forwards or backwards isn’t an overnight learning process.

 Can I sign up for weekly or bi-weekly lessons?